Chapters

 • Environment-Specific Changes - Target changesets for dev, staging, or prod environments using Liquibase-style contexts, ensuring precise deployments.

-• Predictive Rollback Strategies - Machine learning models can suggest the most likely rollback steps in case of a failed deployment.
+• Predictive Rollback Strategies - LLM can suggest the most likely rollback steps in case of a failed deployment.

 • Automated Compliance Checks - AI can flag non-compliant changes before they reach production, helping meet regulatory requirements without extra manual review.